phax/ph-parent-pom/README.md

     * Updated to maven-ear-plugin 3.4.0
     * Updated to maven-enforcer-plugin 3.6.1
     * Updated to maven-gpg-plugin 3.2.8
+    * Updated to maven-javadoc-plugin 3.11.3
     * Updated to maven-pmd-plugin 3.27.0
+    * Updated to ph-csscompress-maven-plugin 7.0.5
     * Updated to spotbugs-maven-plugin 4.9.3.2
 * v2.1.4 - 2025-05-13
     * Added new predefined profile `release-snapshot` to be used for deploying SNAPSHOTs to Maven Central